Zytegeist/what-is-git-demo/README.md

+# Understanding GIT
+The purpose of these exercises is to get hands on experience for common git commands and methodology.

 ### Commit Messages Guidelines
 Always include the issue number in your commit message.
 Ex: "JIRA-104: Moved install profile to be under /profiles rather than /profiles/custom." \
 Optionally include additional information in your commit message if your commit makes multiple changes to the codebase.
-Example: SCC-104: Moved install profile to be under /profiles rather than /profiles/custom.
+Example: JIRA-104: Moved install profile to be under /profiles rather than /profiles/custom. \
 Added the module security_review Added new install profile configuration option "feature-set"

 #### Pull Request Guidelines
 Always include a link to the issue  in the PR comments Always review your PR for merge conflicts and fix those. \